Orkney Visitor Levy

 Orkney has a population of approximately 22,500 people and welcomes around 450,000 visitors who contribute more than £114M a year to the local economy.
 However, continuing tourism growth puts pressure on our public services and facilities, natural and cultural heritage and local communities.

-On 20 September 2024, the Visitor Levy (Scotland) Act 2024 came into force, giving new discretionary power to local authorities to introduce a visitor levy on overnight stays for the purpose of generating revenue to develop, support or sustain facilities and services which are substantially for or used by persons people visiting the scheme area for leisure or business purposes (or both).
+On 20 September 2024, the Visitor Levy (Scotland) Act 2024 came into force, giving new discretionary power to local authorities to introduce a visitor levy on overnight stays for the purpose of generating revenue to develop, support or sustain facilities and services which are substantially for or used by people visiting the scheme area for leisure or business purposes (or both).

 By enabling local authorities to invest more in tourism facilities and services, the new legislation represents a potentially transformational opportunity to generate benefits for local communities and visitors.